jlechnar/mdde/README.md

   * list of lists
   * quotes
   * html
-* code section
-  * titles for code sections
-  * list of codes
 * external links / direct links
   * list of links
+  * links to links
+* reformat python code to common format pep8 ?
+* inht
+  * disable heading id printing for lists (lor, ...)
+  * count with symbols for appendix
+* more differnt commands for lists => lor => list_of_references
+  * add selection of codes via configuration

 ## Usage
 tbw.